-Elbow joint function, structure, movements, ligaments & Small Joints of the Hand
+Elbow joint function, structure, movements, ligaments and Small Joints of the Hand

 Elbow joint is the joint between the upper and lower parts of the arm.
 It has prominent landmarks such as the olecranon, the elbow pit, the lateral and medial epicondyles, and the elbow joint.
 It is the synovial hinge joint between the humerus in the upper arm and the radius and ulna in the forearm which allows the forearm and hand to be moved towards and away from the body.